ON THE 2030 AGENDA AND SDGs (SUSTAINABLE DEVELOPMENT GOALS)

 The report provides a progress assessment of the 2030 Agenda’s implementation in the UNECE region, based on the data available in the United Nations Global SDG Indicators Database.

-The latest edition of the report Growing Challenges for Sustainable Development: Can the UNECE Region Turn the Tide in 2023? beside assessing the advancement of SDG targets and goals in the UNECE region, also provides stories about the ways in which regional and country-level actions relate to sustainable development outcomes.
+The latest edition of the report Sustainable Development in the UNECE Region: Facing a Headwind in 2024 beside assessing the advancement of SDG targets and goals in the UNECE region, also provides stories about the ways in which regional and country-level actions relate to sustainable development outcomes.

 Archive: